T3NZ0R/MovieProject/README.md

 TMDb offers a powerful API service that is free to use as long as you properly attribute us as the source of the data and/or images you use. \
 <a href="https://developers.themoviedb.org/3/getting-started/introduction">Link to the API documentation</a>

 Base URL: https://api.themoviedb.org/3/ \
 Base URL for images: https://image.tmdb.org/t/p/original\

-For this project we use:
+For this project was used:

 | Path                               |     Page      |     Component     |
 |:-----------------------------------|:-------------:|:-----------------:|